-Use a car rental comparison site such as rentalcars.com to get an idea for prices (and the best deal).
+Use a car rental comparison site such as rentalcars.com to get an idea of prices (and the best deal).
 Generally speaking, it’s cheaper to pick up your vehicle from an office in town rather than at an airport.

 Use the tips in this clever guide to ensure you get the best deal: Rental Car Tips – Ultimate Guide to Saving Money

 Your gas costs will depend on how far you plan to drive during your trip and your vehicle’s gas mileage.
 Fuel is a non-negotiable expense on any road trip, and it’s important you include this in your road trip budget.
 That way, you’ll know how much money you have left to play with for food, accommodation, and activities.